 Recently I was listening to a group of new lawyers talking about how to generate business.
 What was easy to do.
 Things that could be done quickly and with minimal work.
 Wills and basic estate planning came up often.
 It’s “easy work” that could be largely automated with forms and scripts.
 A lawyer could sell their services to clients at a competitive rate as it could largely be done off-the-shelf.
 It was “fire-and-forget” work.

 Gramicci built a relationship with me by providing a product that has lasted decades.
 American Giant wants to build that same sort of relationship.
 They’ve told me – everyone – that when you buy their products you buy them for life.
 These relationships are built on a high degree of quality that encourage me to place my trust in their products.

-What if instead these lawyers took their time with these wills and estate plans.
+What if instead these lawyers took their time with their wills and estate plans.
 Crafted them with a high degree of customization and quality?
-What if the lawyer told their clients that they put all wills and estates into a rolling 5 year calendar system?
-That the lawyer will follow up with the clients every five years just to make sure their wills and estate plans stay current with any changes in their family and finances?
+What if the lawyers told their clients that they put all wills and estates into a rolling 5 year calendar system?
+That the lawyers will follow up with the clients every five years just to make sure their wills and estate plans stay current with any changes in their family and finances?
 That the lawyers would take on that responsibility for the clients at no cost.
-A lawyer that offers that level of service isn’t looking to sell services to a client – they are looking to build a relationship with that client that will last a lifetime.
+A lawyer that offers that level of service isn’t looking to sell services to a client, they are looking to build a relationship with that client that will last a lifetime.

 Instead of cheap, disposable commodities, these companies deliver value.
 And in doing so, their customers, their clients, feel compelled to share these experiences.
 They become advocates for the company, not at the behest of the company, but because they genuinely want to.
 They share their relationships they have with the company and their services with their friends.
 They tell everyone about the services and why others should use them.